-- 24/27.1 DACO Maslen presented the report. - 24/27.2 In reply to a question from the Chair, DACO Maslen explained why the additional funding top up grant of £881k could not be used to support long or medium-term revenue expenditure.
-The timing of the Government budget settlement in late December had resulted in the settlement being fed into budget setting at a later stage, as it was not certain that the additional settlement received would be included in the base budget for future years. - 24/27.3 CFO Ansell added that following the General Election, Government representatives were being canvassed at a national level to provide a multi-year budget settlement to provide added certainty on funding.
+- 24/27.1 DACO Maslen presented the report. - In reply to a question from the Chair, DACO Maslen explained why the additional funding top up grant of £881k could not be used to support long or medium-term revenue expenditure.
+The timing of the Government budget settlement in late December had resulted in the settlement being fed into budget setting at a later stage, as it was not certain that the additional settlement received would be included in the base budget for future years.